agrunfeld/solr-pubmed/README.md

 The webapp directory contains a [Flask](http://flask.pocoo.org/)-based search UI, which provides several features including faceted searching and highlighting.
 Again make sure the required python packages are installed using pip:

     pip install -r requirements.txt

+If you're on Windows using the Anaconda python distribution, you may run into issues installing the MarkupSafe package.
+If so, you can solve this issue by modifying `cygwinccompiler.py` as desribed here: [http://bugs.python.org/issue21821](http://bugs.python.org/issue21821)

 To run the app: